Search for Gabby Petito’s boyfriend continues after body found

 “Full forensic identification has not been completed to confirm 100% that we found Gabby, but her family has been notified,” Jones said.
 “This is an incredibly difficult time for (Petito’s) family and friends.”

-Boyfriend Brian Laundrie, 23, has been identified as a person of interest in the case.
-He was last seen Tuesday by family members in Florida.

-Jones and other law enforcement officials declined to take questions during a Sunday evening press conference in Grand Teton announcing the body’s discovery.
+Jones and other law enforcement officials declined to take questions during a Sunday evening news conference in Grand Teton announcing the body’s discovery.

 Petito‘s father, Joseph, posted on social media an image of a broken heart above a picture of his daughter with a message that said, “she touched the world.”